 The Bills went through a handful of injuries already this preseason, let’s hope Mitchell’s injury isn’t too serious, and the veteran is back on the field soon.

-Topics: Kawika Mitchell
+Tags: Kawika Mitchell